Jerdal-F/TacticalRMM-Manager/README.md

 ## Support

-For questions and support, please open an issue on this GitHub repository or email me at [support@jerdal.site](mailto:support@jerdal.site).
+For questions and support, please open an issue on this GitHub repository or email me at [support@jerdal.no](mailto:support@jerdal.no).
+**Please note that replies may come from a different address within the same domain.**

 ## Diagnostics